DataFire/Integrations/integrations/generated/flat/README.md

   * user [UserPublicSummary](#userpublicsummary)
   * collaborators `array`: The list of the collaborators of the score
     * items [ResourceCollaborator](#resourcecollaborator)
+  * collections `array`: The List of parent collections, which includes all the collections this score is included.
+Please note that you might not have access to all of them.
+    * items `string`
   * comments [ScoreCommentsCounts](#scorecommentscounts)
   * composer `string`: Composer of the score
   * creationDate `string`: The date when the score was created